yeswework/fabrica-dev-kit/README.md

 * Images can go in `assets/img/` and any local fonts in `assets/fonts/`.
 These can be referenced from the stylesheet via `../img/` or `../fonts/`.

 ###Hooks and custom functions
-Fabrica's super-minimal boilerplate makes no assumptions about your data or design, but it's structured to make it easy for you to hook WordPress actions and filters and add your own functions.
+Fabrica Dev Kit's super-minimal boilerplate makes no assumptions about your data or design, but it's organized to make it easy for you to hook WordPress actions and filters and add your own functions.

 There are several predefined files (all in the `includes/` folder) to help keep your custom code well-organized.
 We recommend keeping all project code within the object-oriented namespaced structure provided by these files, but any other `.php` file you create in the `includes/` folder will be automatically included and run in the active theme: there is no need to manually `require()` or `include()` it.